 What you'll need

-Print your Pop Art illustration to use as a poster, or print on specialty paper stock, such as sticker paper, iron-on transfer paper, etc. You can also save your illustration to use in your blog, website or digital project.
+Digitize any image and use it to make pop art using Adobe Creative Cloud apps.
+Print your pop art illustration to use as a poster, or print it on specialty paper stock such as sticker paper or iron-on transfer paper.
+You can also save your artwork to use on your blog or website, or in another digital project.

 Try this easy technique using our sample image or your own creative assets.

 To re-create the pop art design shown here, download the sample photo.
 Then send it to your phone and save it to your Camera Roll.
 You can use this photo to create vector art with Capture, and then add pop art effects in Illustrator.

 First, open Adobe Capture on your mobile device.